michaelck/Node-with-WordPress-REST-API/README.md

 # Node-with-WordPress-REST-API
-An example Node.js app using WordPress as the backend and REST API endpoint source.
-Matt Mullenweg referred to this as a "reverse mullet".
+A basic example of a Node.js app using WordPress / WP REST API endpoints for the data source.
+Matt Mullenweg referred to this as a "reverse mullet" at WordCampUS 2015.
 Party up front.
 Business out back.

 ## Requirements